1technophile/OpenMQTTGateway/docs/use/ble.md

 In this case you should deactivate the BLE connection mechanism to avoid concurrency between scan and connections (see chapter below, bleconnect).

 ::: tip
-For certain devices like LYWSD03MMC OpenMQTTGateway use a connection (due to the fact that the advertized data are encrypted), this connection mechanism is launched after every `ScanBeforeConnect` per default, you can modify it by following the procedure below.
+For certain devices like LYWSD03MMC OpenMQTTGateway use a connection (due to the fact that the advertized data are encrypted), this connection mechanism is launched after every `TimeBtwConnect` per default, you can modify it by following the procedure below.
 :::

-## Setting the number of scans between connection attempts
+## Setting the time between connection attempts

-If you want to change the number of BLE scans that are done before a BLE connect you can change it by MQTT, if you want the BLE connect to be every 30 scans:
+If you want to change the time between BLE connect you can change it by MQTT, if you want the BLE connect time to be every 300s:

-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"scanbcnct":30}'`
+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"intervalcnct":300000}'`

-The BLE connect will be done every 30 * (`TimeBtwRead` + `Scan_duration`), 30 * (55000 + 10000) = 1950000ms

 ## Setting if the gateway publishes all the BLE devices scanned or only the detected sensors (default: false)